MRCIEU/genotype-phenotype-map/README.md

 There are a few mandatory data directories
 1. Precompiled ld matrices per ld region: `$DATA_DIR/ld_reference_panel_hg38/<ANCESTRY>/CHR/BP-RANGE.*`
-2. `1000genomes`: right now, only used to create ld block matrices, and store ENSEMBL <-> Gene name map
 3. Study data: can be anywhere on the box, specified in `data/study_list.csv`, however all study data is stored in `/local-scratch/data/`.
 There does need to be a corresponding way to extract data from it though.
     * The folder and names of files matter.
 The study id is constructed using the top level folder name and the name of the file